jrunestone/nixos-config/README.md

 5. `nixos-generate-config --no-filesystems --root /mnt` and copy hardware-info.nix to repo/host if new host
 9. `nixos-install --no-root-passwd --root /mnt --flake /mnt/nix/persist/system/etc/nixos/nixos-config#<host>`
 10. `reboot`
-11. Copy over ssh keys (if using sops, this needs to be done before step 3)
+11. Copy over ssh keys (if using sops this needs to be done before step 3)
 12. Configure Obsidian and clone vault repo

 ## Commands